Frequently Asked Questions

 Q: Exactly what areas does ARCC provide coordination services in?

-A: ARCC serves the following counties:
+A: ARCC is the frequency coordinator for the following counties:

 Pennsylvania: Adams, Berks, Bradford, Bucks, Carbon, Chester, Columbia, Cumberland, Dauphin, Delaware, Juniata, Lackawanna, Lancaster, Lebanon, Lehigh, Luzerne, Lycoming, Monroe, Montgomery, Montour, Northampton, Northumberland, Perry, Philadelphia, Pike, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, Wyoming, and York.

 New Jersey: Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Hunterdon, Mercer, Ocean, Salem, Sussex, and Warren.

 Q: Do you coordinate packet activities such as digipeaters, PacketCluster, and BBS’s?